-Reg 2.16(1)The safety case for a facility must contain a detailed description of an evacuation, escape and rescue analysis.
+Reg 2.16(1)The safety case for a facility must contain a detailed description of an evacuation, escape and rescue analysis in the event of an emergency at the facility.

-It is important that the description in the safety case provides enough information to provide assurance to NOPSEMA that all the requirements of the analysis as given in OPGGS(S) subregulation 2.16(2) have been met.
+It is important that the description in the safety case provides enough information to provide assurance to NOPSEMA that all the requirements of the analysis as given in OPGGS(S) subsection 2.16(2) have been met.
 The information must be appropriate to the facility and the activities to be conducted at the facility and address all potential major accidents.

-Level of detai l requi rement Reg 2.16(2) (a) The evacuation, escape and rescue analysis must identify the types of emergency that could arise at the facility.
+Level of detail requirement Reg 2.16(2) (a) The evacuation, escape and rescue analysis must identify the types of emergencies that could arise at the facility.